I am a traveler. I am a writer. I am a social butterfly. Thank goodness for the internet, where those things go together like Nutella and bananas.

 - World Nomads

-- When I write for online outlets, I write in an HTML writer (the Free HTML Editor by CoffeeCup), so what I send out is generally all HTML-ready to copy and paste, formatted however works for the site where the piece will eventually live.
-I’m happy to write regular old Word-type documents, too, if that’s your preference.
+- When I write for online outlets, I write in an HTML writer (the Free HTML Editor by CoffeeCup), so what I send you can be all HTML-ready to copy and paste, formatted however works for the site where the piece will eventually live.
+I’m happy to write regular old Word-type documents, too, if that’s your thing.

 - I use the Creative Commons search to find photos that can be used for commercial purposes, and, if I need to, I edit them using the online service PicMonkey.

-The best way to reach me if you want to chat about a project for which you think I’m suited is to fill out my contact form or send me an email – jessica [at] jessicatravels [dot] com.
+The best way to reach me if you want to chat about a project for which you think I’m suited is to send me an email – jessica [at] jessicatravels [dot] com.
 You can take a peek at my CV on LinkedIn.

 Other places you’ll find me (perhaps sporadically):